open-voice-interoperability/docs-archived/way_of_working.md

 # Working groups

 Working groups are the teams that execute work against the activities.
 When a working group exists, they will create their own Github repository and are accounable to manage their own issues and backlogs.
+Working Groups will also form and define their own leads/leadership.

 Technical Committee Working groups formed:
 * **Architecture working group**  (S. Baul,  M. Lens-FitzGerald, J.Iwasz, P.Bentsen, J.Larson, S.Prayaga, D.Cundiff)